 Securing a Safe at Home

-The majority of house safes are secured with either an electric or mechanical combination lock.
-Some can be biometric safes and read fingerprints, and a few are even opened with simple key driven locking bolts.
+The majority of house safes in Houston are secured with either an electric or mechanical combination lock.
+Some can be biometric safes and read fingerprints, and a few are even opened with simple key-driven locking bolts.
 The idea behind deciding which type of lock to have on your safe is to balance quick access with the right level of security.

 A good safe will also have multiple anti-tampering features such as hardened steel plates and relockers that trigger when the safe is under attack.
 Hardened steel plates are tempered and used to slow down anyone that is attempting to drill open the lock body of your safe and gain entry.
 They greatly reinforce the safe where criminals may attempt to break in to bypass the security.